engrafa/markdown/Choosing_the_right_programming_language.md

 # Speed
 Everybody wants their code to be executed quickly.
 Speed is a point which is very important when it comes to larger projects.

-This (hyperlink for github.com/drujensen/fib) is the test conducted by a GitHub user which calculates the time needed for the execution of a nth Fibonacci(hyperlink for fibonacci wikipedia) number.
+[This](github.com/drujensen/fib) is the test conducted by a GitHub user which calculates the time needed for the execution of a nth [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_number) number.

-The results(hyperlink for results) shows that low-level and compiled languages take much less time than those who are high-level and interpreted.
+The [results](https://github.com/drujensen/fib#natively-compiled-statically-typed) shows that low-level and compiled languages take much less time than those who are high-level and interpreted.

 Compiled languages such as C, C++, Rust, Golang all complete the execution in under 10 seconds.
 But interpreted languages such as lua and Python3, take 495 and 598 seconds respectively.